Academic Year 2024-2025 Blocks Away

 It is highly recommended that as you apply for any Block Away you ensure that your passport is valid no less than 6 months beyond the end date of your program.
 Many countries do not allow access if a passport is within its final 6 months of validity, so a renewal may be needed if your passport will expire within 6 months of the program's closure.
 If your passport is due for renewal during this time frame, we recommend seeking the renewal immediately as passport processing times have been increasing over the past few years.

-ALERT: PASSPORT PROCESSING TIMES ARE GETTING LONGER.
+ALERT: ALWAYS CHECK PASSPORT PROCESSING TIMES

 As you are likely aware, there are many locations around the world where U.S. passport holders may enter for 90 days without a visa, but where residents and citizens of other nations are required to have a visa.
 This is something to be cognizant of as you enroll in a Block Abroad that might take you outside of the United States.